-This Provencal chicken stew is one of my favorite main dish recipes that also makes for fantastic leftovers!
+This Provencal chicken stew is one of my favorite French recipes that also makes for fantastic leftovers!
 If you’ve been wondering how to stew chicken on the stovetop this recipe is for you!
 It’s a simple chicken stew recipe that uses mostly pantry and fridge staples and you’ll love the Provencal flavors coming from the tomatoes, olives, capers and of course, herbs de Provence.

 WATCH MY PROVENCAL CHICKEN STEW VIDEO BELOW!This hearty chicken stew pairs really well with warm polenta topped with butter, parmesan cheese, and fresh rosemary.
 Just follow the recipe for making polenta on the back of the package and then stir in the butter, cheese and rosemary.
-Full recipe is in the recipe card below.
+The full recipe is in the recipe card below.